stephane-klein/playground-postgresql-walg/README.md

-# POC wal-g - Archival and Restoration for Postgres
+# wal-g - Archival and Restoration for Postgres playground based on Docker

-This POC is written as small scenario:
+This playground is written as small scenario:

 1. start PostgreSQL instance 1
 2. create a schema and insert some data to instance 1